 Childbirth – During pregnancy/childbirth a doctor may misdiagnose or completely miss a medical condition in the mother.
 This may then lead to complications during birth, injury to the mother and/or child and could even result in loss of life by the mother, the child or both.

 Administering Anesthesia – An error in administering anesthesia can be extremely dangerous and can even lead to permanent injury, brain damage, or death.
 Malpractice during the process of administering anesthesia is often caused by giving the patient an improper dose or failing to check medical history.

 Surgery – A mistake in the operating room can be a costly one which may result in a wide variety of injuries and even death.
 Some of the most common malpractice during surgery includes operating on the wrong part of the body, leaving surgical tools or equipment inside the body, puncturing an organ or blood vessel and improper care and clean up which causes infections.

 Improper Diagnosis – Being improperly diagnosed can be the start of a big medical malpractice issue because it could result in misuse of medicine, errors during treatment and a host of other problems.

 At Holman Law Firm, our attorneys will work hard for you by consulting medical experts in internal medicine, surgery, pediatrics, obstetrics, oncology, and other fields in reviewing and analyzing the actions of doctors, radiologists, nurses, and attendants in medical malpractice cases.

 We will subpoena patient medical records, video feeds from operating and delivery rooms, as well as staffing reports.
 We may ask why certain tests weren’t conducted, why certain symptoms were ignored or missed or why standard treatment protocols weren’t followed.

-If you or a loved one has suffered from medical malpractice resulting in injury or death, call us today at 850-435-6909 to schedule a free initial consultation.
+If you or a loved one has suffered from medical malpractice resulting in injury or death, call us today at our office to schedule a free initial consultation.